FAIRmat-NFDI/pynxtools/docs/getting-started.md

 `pynxtools` is our main software tool for end-to-end handling of data from experiments using NeXus.
 It contains a parser for combining various instrument output formats and electronic lab notebook (ELN) formats into an [HDF5](https://support.hdfgroup.org/HDF5/) file according to NeXus application definitions.
 It provides validation against these NeXus definitions and can be used to annotate existing NeXus files with semantic meaning.

+`pynxtools` acts as a Python framework with a built-in API for writing [reader plugins](reference/plugins.md) that provide specialized reading and conversion functionality for different domains of materials science.

 `pynxtools` can be used for standalone NeXus conversion, but it can also be used as a _plugin_ to NOMAD, extending NOMAD schemas and parsing capabilities with NeXus-specific capabilities.

 ## How can I install pynxtools?
 How can I contribute?